Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Formal Problem Statements and Computational Complexity

 Finally, note that the above proof goes through completely analogously if we require DAS nodes exactly at $x_1$ and $x_2$, so both variants from the DPA-S definition are covered. \end{proof}

-It is easily seen that the proof of Theorem~\ref{thm:DPAShardness} goes through completely analogously for DPA-S variants requiring the $\cG$-path to be contained in a corridor $C^\sigma_\varepsilon(\cF)$ and/or minimizing a (nonnegative) error measure w.r.t.\ $\cF$.
+It is easily seen that the proof of Theorem~\ref{thm:DPAShardness} goes through completely analogously for DPA-S variants requiring the $\cG$-path to be contained in a corridor $C^\sigma_\varepsilon(\cF)$ and/or minimizing a (nonnegative definite) error measure w.r.t.\ $\cF$.
 Thus, we immediately obtain the following.

-\begin{cor} The DPA-S problem remains \NP-hard in the strong sense (under the same restrictions as listed in Theorem~\ref{thm:DPAShardness}) if the $\cF$-resembling $\cG$-path $P$ is required to lie within a corridor $C^\sigma_\varepsilon(\cF)$ around $\cF$ and/or the objective of minimizing an approximation error $\alpha(P,\cF)\geq 0$ is included.
-In the latter case, hardness persists even if no sample point neighborhood (and/or corridor) containment is required. \end{cor} \begin{proof} We can directly extend the reduction from the proof of Theorem~\ref{thm:DPAShardness} by letting (for instance) $C_\varepsilon^\sigma(\cF)\define\{x:\norm{x-y}_\infty\leq\delta~\forall y\in\cF\}$ and observing that any nonnegative definite error measure (e.g., the area between $\cF$ and the $\cG$-path $P$) achieves minimum value $\alpha(P,\cF)=0$ if and only if $P$ exactly matches $\cF$. \end{proof}
+\begin{corollary} The DPA-S problem remains \NP-hard in the strong sense (under the same restrictions as listed in Theorem~\ref{thm:DPAShardness}) if the $\cF$-resembling $\cG$-path~$P$ is required to lie within a corridor $C^\sigma_\varepsilon(\cF)$ around $\cF$ and/or the objective of minimizing an approximation error $\alpha(P,\cF)\geq 0$ is included.
+In the latter case, hardness persists even if no sample point neighborhood (and/or corridor) containment is required. \end{corollary} \begin{proof} We can directly extend the reduction from the proof of Theorem~\ref{thm:DPAShardness} by letting (for instance) $C_\varepsilon^\sigma(\cF)\define\{x:\norm{x-y}_\infty\leq\delta~\forall y\in\cF\}$ and observing that any nonnegative definite error measure (e.g., the area between $\cF$ and the $\cG$-path~$P$, or an arbitrary metric) achieves minimum value $\alpha(P,\cF)=0$ if and only if $P$ exactly matches $\cF$. \end{proof}

+Note that as a particular consequence, testing whether the input is already within (i.e., can be exactly overlayed by a construction from) the budgeted DAS system is already \NP-hard.
+(This can be seen by considering DPA-S without sample point or corridor requirement and the objective of minimizing the approximation error defined, e.g., via the discrete metric $\alpha(p,q)=0$ if $p=q$, and $1$ otherwise.)